What is a language delay?

 - difficulty putting words together in a sentence

 - leaving words out of a sentence

-After diagnosis, treatment involves speech and language therapy.
-A licensed speech-language pathologist will complete an evaluation to determine the types of problems that are present.
-This will help the speech pathologist develop and implement a treatment plan.
+After diagnosis, your child’s treatment plan will likely involve speech and language therapy.
+A licensed speech-language pathologist will complete an evaluation to determine the types of problems that your child is facing.
+This information will help them develop and implement a treatment plan.

-The prognosis for children with language delays varies.
-Some children are able to catch up to their peers and meet future language milestones.
-Other children may have more difficulty overcoming language delays, and problems can continue into later childhood.
-Some children with language delays may have difficulty reading or have behavior problems as a result of language delays.
+Your child’s outlook will vary depending on their specific condition and age.
+Some children catch up to their peers and meet future language milestones.
+Other children have more difficulty overcoming language delays and may face problems in later childhood.
+Some children with language delays have reading or behavior problems as a result of their delayed language development.

 If your child is diagnosed with a language delay, it’s important to start treatment quickly.
 Early treatment can help prevent other problems from developing, such as social, learning, and emotional problems.

 It may not be possible to prevent all language delays.
 Hearing impairments and learning disabilities may not always be preventable.
 Follow these tips to encourage language development in your child: